 These recommendations are based on your results.
-Read them and select the ones you think would work best for you During Instruction or Activities You may feel like you need to take extensive notes or jump into activities right away.
-It might be wise at times to pause, reflect and ask questions to ensure you have a deeper understanding of things.
-Working on Assignments or Independent Tasks If you have many tasks to deal with at once, assign a priority to each task.
-This can help you remain organized and feeling in control.
-Make sure you clearly understand what's expected of you.
-When you feel there is more than you can handle at an one time, discuss it with your teachers and parents.
-Preparing for Tests or Presentations

-If you feel stressed out about not being prepared for tests, try joining or creating a study group, or have a friend quiz you for practice.
+Read them and select the ones you think wou uld work best for you.
+During Instruction or Activities You may feel like you need to take extensive notes or jump into activities right away.
+It might pause, reflect and ask questions to ensure you have a deeper understanding of things. be wise at times to Working on Assignments or Independent Tasks If you have many tasks to deal with at once, assign a priority to each task.
+This can help you refeeling in control. main organized and Make sure you clearly understand what's expected of you.
+When you feel there is more than you one time, discuss it with your teachers and parents. ou can handle at any Preparing for Tests or Presentations If you feel stressed out about not being prepared for tests, try joining or creating a study group you for practice.
 With your high level of focus, you probably prepare well.
-You will realize this if you can compare yourself to your peers.
+You will realize this if